Programs for Data Analysis: A Beginner's Guide for 2026

 - Spreadsheets: The Gentle Start

-- A Starter Path for Beginners
+- A Starter Path That Works

 - Selection Scorecard